wgdouglas/AngularTaskList/README.md

 ## Creating a Delete Icon and it's functionality
 - You can use an angular package called `Font-Awesome` (https://github.com/FortAwesome/angular-fontawesome)
 - For this since we have the latest angluar we can just use the add command of `ng add @fortawesome/angular-fontawesome`
+- Our current goal is to create a click function inside of our task-item component & set the method `deleteTask()` to be passed in which we will pass in that index of task inside of our `ts` file to view it on each click inside of our console in the browser
+- Next we need to use an observable and eeventEmmitter to be able to collect the information on each click of the delete button
+- from here we will now pass in another new method inside of our task-component in which we'll be passing in our previous method from our task-item component and assigning our property of `task` to it.
+- Now inside of our task.ts file we'll set our method of deleteTask & pass in our index of task since we're only aiming to delete just the one instance of that index from our array

+## Creating a Add button and it's functionality
+- This section is going to be started bt first adding our `add-task` component, then we will add our styling's by using `form-control` & passing in a label & input
+- with this we'll add stylings in each with an id, name, placeholder and class -Now when working with forms we want to put a property in for each of our filed's of 'day, text, & reminder' which we'll add these properties inside of our `add-task`.ts file but make sure that reminder is passed as a boolean since it only hold's a boolean value
+- for setting up our properties to have two-way data binding with our inputs we'll utalize the `ngMoldel` directive from our forms module which we first have to add to our `app.module.ts`
+- Now for two-way data binding we use brackets for input & we use parenthesis for event binding but for this we will be using both in order to properly use  `ngModel` directive & set it to the name property of each input & make sure that the attributes have the same name value per input